blogs-arpit04tripathi/notebook/collections/_notes/section-8-programming/clean-code/clean-code.md

 - One Level of Abstraction per Function.
 - Be consistent in your names.
 Use the same phrases, nouns, and verbs in the function names you choose for your modules.
   - Example - the names includeSetupAndTeardownPages, includeSetupPages, includeSuiteSetupPage, and includeSetupPage.
+- Function Arguments - max 3.
+  - Difficult for Unit testing all combinations of parameters.
 -